Dead Moon Circus: VesVes

 In the anime, VesVes can appear to lack a sense of reality, rushing into things without realizing what she is doing.
 She is not as picky about her targets as the other three.
 She tends to command lemures that are animal-themed.
 VesVes has the most appearances in the anime out of the four.

-Junko Hagimori provides her voice in the first anime series, and Rie Takahashi in Crystal film, Sailor Moon Eternal.
-In the Cloverway English adaptation, her name is changed to "Besubesu" and she is voiced by Karyn Dwyer.
-In the Viz Media English adaptation and the Netflix English dub of the Eternal Movies, she is voiced by Erica Lindbeck.
+Junko Hagimori provides her voice in the original anime series, and Rie Takahashi in the Crystal film, Sailor Moon Eternal.
+In the Cloverway English adaptation, her name is changed to "Besubesu"/"Vesuvesu" and she is voiced by Karyn Dwyer.
+In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
+1 and 2, she is voiced by Erica Lindbeck.
 In the musicals, she is played by Miho Suzuki.